 The enduring appeal of this popular museum lies in its time-capsule-like quality.
 The 69-meter warship Vasa sank in front of hundreds of onlookers on its maiden voyage in 1628, dealing Sweden’s economy and navy a heavy blow.
 It’s now the striking centerpiece to the Vasa Museum, which is easily findable because of the three tall masts on the roof.
 How did a ship go from a wreck to the middle of a museum?
 Thanks go both to the pollution in the Baltic sea that managed to kill wood-eating micro-organisms for the 333 years Vasa was on the seabed, and to a painstaking salvaging process in the early 1960s.

-Nowadays, visitors reap the benefits of these efforts as they get up close with its remains.
-95% of the ship we see today is original and there’s constant work ongoing to preserve it.
-Vasa represents a huge part of Sweden’s past; it also tells us a lot about shipbuilding and the navy at the time.
+Nowadays, visitors reap the benefits of these efforts as they get up close with the remains.
+95% of the ship we see today is original, and there’s constant work ongoing to preserve it.
+Vasa represents a considerable part of Sweden’s past; it also tells us a lot about shipbuilding and the navy at the time.
 The exhibits include collections of items that were salvaged from the ship: the crew’s personal belongings, navigational tools, and decorations.
-It’s truly fascinating, even if you’re not a maritime nut!
+It’s genuinely fascinating, even if you’re not a maritime nut!

 While it is still the workplace for civil servants and politicians, Stadshuset is probably best known for hosting the Nobel banquet in its lavish Blue Hall.
 Similarly, lavish events are held in the Golden Hall, which has 18 million gold mosaic tiles (home décor inspiration anyone?).
 Guided tours are the best (and only!) way to see around the interior of the building; you should also make time to stroll around the neighboring park.
 For an extra fee, climb to the top of the tower and drink in the incredible views.